jdmacleod/netflix-open-content-helper/REFERENCE.md

-# Netflix Open Content Helper
+# Modern Python Project Template

 A comprehensive template for Python projects following modern development practices.
 This template includes a working example package (a simple calculator) to demonstrate project structure, testing patterns, and development workflows.